mikeschmidt69/fermonitor/README.md

 I run the app by "sudo python3 fermonitor.py &> output.log &" or including similar line to /etc/rc.local to start at boot-up of RPi.
 I then monitor the log using "tail -f output.log".

+I can monitor the fermentation on BrewFather but I also use port-forwarding on home router to provide remote access to the Flask web interface that provides more insight on current state of controller.
+Port-forwarding also allows SSH access to the RPi for editing .ini files or in worse case rebooting RPi.

 Most of the files are configured with their own .ini fermonitor.py -> fermonitor.ini
 - message level